-Many fruits grow well in containers, including dwarf tree varieties such as apples and lemons.
-Gardeners’ World says that the 10 best fruits to grow in containers are:
+Many fruits grow well in containers, including dwarf tree varieties, such as apples and lemons.
+Gardeners’ World says the 10 best fruits to grow in containers are:

 - Peaches and nectarines

-Herbs do especially well in containers and represent perhaps the biggest money savings for container gardeners.
-When you consider that a bundle of herbs from the grocery store can cost anywhere from $1 to $4, it’s clear that investing $2 in a starter plant or a packet of seeds that will produce year after year can save you a lot of money over the long run.
+Herbs do exceptionally well in containers and represent perhaps the most significant money savings for container gardeners.
+When you consider a bundle of herbs from the grocery store can cost anywhere from $1 to $4, it’s clear that investing $2 in a starter plant or packet of seeds that produces perpetually can save you a lot of money over the long run.

-Moreover, because many herb varieties can grow well in small containers, they’re easy to bring indoors in the winter so that you can continue to enjoy adding them to your family’s meals year-round.
+Moreover, because many herb varieties can grow well in small containers, they’re easy to bring indoors during the winter so you can continue to enjoy adding them to your family’s meals year-round.

-According to BH&G, the top herbs to consider growing in containers are:
+According to Better Homes & Gardens, the top herbs to grow in containers are:

 - Lemon balm